Our frequently asked questions can help you access a lot of the information you need to best support your child with SEN.

 How do I stay informed about the extra support my child is getting?

 We hold two parents’ evenings a year where your child’s class teacher can update you on general interventions, and a final report at the end of the academic year.
 All form teachers are also available to speak to parents informally and privately at an allotted time each week, to be booked through the office.
-You can also request a meeting with the Senco at any point during the year.
+You can also request a meeting with the SENCO at any point during the year.
+Parents of children with individual targets or support plans can meet with the school each term to discuss their child’s progress.

-If your child has a diagnosis then teachers should be able to share termly SEN progress reports, to review your child’s Pupil Passport or Individual Learning Plan.
-Some children who have an EHCP or 1:1 support will have a home-school book, which their TA and parents write in daily to record the day at school, progress and concerns.
+Some children who have an EHCP or 1:1 support may have a home-school book, which their TA and parents write in daily to record the day at school, progress and concerns.

 What training are the staff supporting children with SEN having/had?